bdeweesevans/Projects/Threadrippers/README.md

 summary: "Building four Threadripper machines."
 images:
   - "threadripper.webp"
+  - "overview.webp"
+  - "adapter.webp"
 team:
   - "Benjamin DeWeese"
 ---

 ### Motivation

 To create four machines so over-specked that we can underclock them.
-That way, we can determine the most optimized cost/performance setups for application specific machines, such as Zeek nodes and Ceph [JBOD] boxes(https://www.seagate.com/blog/what-is-jbod/).
+That way, we can determine the most optimized cost/performance setups for application specific machines, such as Zeek nodes and Ceph [JBOD boxes](https://www.seagate.com/blog/what-is-jbod/).
 Below is what I did.

 ### Per machine components